wp-plugins/page-expiration-robot/readme.txt

 = OTO Scarcity: Create Irrestible ONE-TIME-ONLY Offers in 60 Seconds (Or Less!) =

 Setup one time offers and make visitors rush to find their credit card so they can buy your stuff .
-Each of your visitors has to take action right now, or your “exclusive” deal will move to the next person and won’t be available to him.
+Each of your visitors has to take action right now, or your exclusive deal will move to the next person and wont be available to him.

 = Plus Even More Awesome Features: =